josmar-crwdstffng/angular/aio/content/guide/dependency-injection-in-action.md

 <code-example header="src/app/hero-cache.service.ts" path="dependency-injection-in-action/src/app/hero-cache.service.ts" region="service"></code-example>

-Three instances of `HeroBioComponent` can't share the same instance of `HeroCacheService`, as they'd be competing with each other to determine which hero to cache.
+Three instances of `HeroBioComponent` cannot share the same instance of `HeroCacheService`, as they would be competing with each other to determine which hero to cache.

 Instead, each `HeroBioComponent` gets its *own* `HeroCacheService` instance by listing `HeroCacheService` in its metadata `providers` array.